 Did you buy a new home recently?
 Purchasing a new home can be very exciting and you can’t wait to move in.
 If you’re able to, resist moving in as soon as you sign the closing papers and get your new set of keys.
 It’s likely that you’ll need to do a few projects around the house, even if you consider your new home move-in ready.
-Outside of customizing the look and design of your home, there are many home improvement projects that are essential prior to moving in.
+Outside of customizing the look and design of your home, many home improvement projects are essential prior to moving in.

 Many of these projects will not only make your new home more environmentally friendly, but they’ll also improve the safety of the home for you and your children.

 This short article will look at a few essential home improvement projects you should consider carrying out in a new house before moving in.

 Replace Exterior Locks

 Replacing exterior locks should be the first thing on your to-do list after purchasing a new home.
 You have no idea who might still have a copy of your key.
 Previous owners, realtors, or even contractors may still have a key to your home.

 By replacing the exterior locks of your new house, you are guaranteeing your family’s safety.
 You can purchase new lock and keys sets at any hardware store.
 Many kits are easy enough to do yourself.
 This also might give you the opportunity to upgrade your door handles if you don’t love them.
 Not handy?
 You can have a local locksmith come over and change out the locks for you.